Lion and Sun: Nationalistic interpretation

 During the reign of the second Qajar shah, Fat'h Ali Shah Qajar, the beginning of a shift in political culture from the Safavid concept of rule is observed.
-The Islamic component of the ruler was de-emphasised, if not completely abounded.
+The Persian component of the ruler was de-emphasised, if not completely abounded.
 This shift coincides with the first archaeological surveys of Europeans in Iran and the re-introduction of the past pre-Islamic history of Iran to Iranians.
 Fat'h Ali Shah tried to affiliate his sovereignty with the glorious years of pre-Islamic Iran.
-Literary evidence and documents from his time suggest that the sun in the lion and sun motif was the symbol of the shah and a metaphor of Jamshid.
+Literary evidence and documents from his time suggest that the sun in the Lion and Sun motif was the symbol of the shah and a metaphor of Jamshid.
 Referring to Rostam, the mythical hero of Iran in the Shahnameh, and the fact that lion was the symbol of Rostam, the lion received a nationalistic interpretation.
 The lion was the symbol of heroes of Iran who are ready to protect the country against enemies.
 Fat'h Ali Shah addresses the meanings of the signs in two of his poems: